FeralFlows/wild-etal_2021_earthsfuture/README.md

 ### 1. Input Data

 #### Forcing Data
 In the study of Argentina Energy-Water-Land systems, we selected one climate impact scenario from Global Climate Model (GCM) MIROC-ESM-CHEM forced by Representative Concentration Pathway (RCP) 6.0.
 The source of climate data for Xanthos is obtained from ISIMIP Fast Track Dataset (citation).
-Input data for GCAM, Demeter, and Tethys are outputs from their feeding models described in Figure 1.
+Input data for GCAM, Demeter, and Tethys are outputs from their feeding models described in [Figure 1](#figure1).
 Generally, those outputs need to be post-processed to required formats in order to feed into other models as inputs.
 We provide R scripts in section [Reproduce My Experiment](#reproduce-my-experiment) for reproducing the post-processed input data.

-For broader use of these data, we also provide post-processed input dataset directly (See DOI link in Table 2).
+For broader use of these data, we also provide post-processed input dataset directly (See DOI link in [Table 2](#table2)).
 These data includes all 20 combinations of GCM/RCP scenarios.
 There are 5 GCMs (i.e., GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, MIROC-ESM-CHEM, and NorESM1-M) and 4 RCPs (i.e., rcp2.6, rcp4.5, rcp6.0, and rcp8.5).

+<a name="table2"></a>
 **Table 2:** Input data for each model and DOI links.

 | Input Data Category | Model | DOI | Description |